 The only problem with snorkeling Klein Bonaire is getting there.
 There are four ways.

 We rented a motor boat for several days and explored every single spot around the island.
 We found twelve snorkeling spots that we are happy to recommend.
+They are all described in our Bonaire Snorkeling Guide eBook linked to above.
 All around the island there are boat mooring buoys that mark places you are allowed to get in the water.
 These buoys are marked A through Z. We recorded GPS coordinates of every buoy where we recommend the snorkeling.

 The easiest spot to reach for snorkeling Klein Bonaire is No Name Beach (Playa Neme), in front of buoy A. It is also one of the best spots on the island.

-The water taxi travels back and forth several times a day, making access regular and uncomplicated.
+The water taxis travel back and forth several times a day, making access regular and uncomplicated.
 The boat ride for snorkeling Klein Bonaire takes about 25 minutes on the water and will drop you off at No Name Beach.
 You can stay on the island as long as you want, just make sure you don’t miss the last taxi back.

 Note that there are no facilities on the island other than some trash cans and a couple of shade structures, so you need to bring plenty of water and some food.